Hello-IO/PSDuck/README.md

-PSDuck is a simple module that I have created to facilitate duck typing for needed occasions.
+PSDuck is a simple Powershell module that I have created to facilitate duck typing for needed occasions.

 Tutorial
 ```